68 Brigantine Cir, Norwell, MA 02061, USA

 Owned By: Barque Hill Association

-This was the location of the Fox Hill Shipyard, which was active from 1690 to 1869.
+A historic marker at this spot on the North River in Norwell indicates the location of the Fox Hill Shipyard, which was active from 1690 to 1869.
 Barstow and Waterman built a number of sleek hermaphrodite brigs here.
 The yard is now part of the Barque Hill neighborhood.
-A plaque marks the site.
 No public access, but you can view the historical marker from the water.

 Features